Background Noise, Volume 51: Edapt

 How important do you think music is to your creative process?

 Extremely.
 I would say I have music on while drawing, painting, whatever 99% of the time.
 When I am over in Bushwick working with CB23 and Foxxface, someone will always throw some new jams on the stereo.
-At home, my wife and I have a constantly growing vinyl collection, and we will put an album on and both sink in to our work.
-As a visual artist, I think music is great for transporting you in to a different brain space, presenting a new aesthetic reality compared to where you were just minutes earlier.
+At home, my wife and I have a constantly growing vinyl collection, and we will put an album on and both sink into our work.
+As a visual artist, I think music is great for transporting you into a different brain space, presenting a new aesthetic reality compared to where you were just minutes earlier.
 That probably sounds pretentious, but it’s true.

 David Bowie – D.J.